 Since March 17, 2020, the Library has not charged late fines on overdue materials.

-Starting January 3, 2023, fines and fees will resume.
-Adult, LINK+, and interlibrary loan (ILL) materials that will be checked out or renewed after January 3, 2023, will accrue fines if they become overdue and are returned late.
+Starting January 3, 2023, fines and fees resumed.
+Adult, LINK+, and interlibrary loan (ILL) materials that have been checked out or renewed after January 3, 2023, accrue fines if they become overdue and are returned late.
 All children and youth materials, devices, and state park passes will continue to be fine-free.

 Here are some additional details to note, regarding fines, fees, and billing:

 - Billed Notice: After an item is 28 days overdue, you will get billed a notice for non-returned items.

 - Lost/Damaged Items: If you know you have lost or damaged an item, your account will be charged the cost of the item plus a $10 processing fee.

 - Online: You can pay that fee online when you log into your account.
 The minimum amount of $1.01 is required for an online payment.